Patechoc/MovingRepositoriesWithinAnother/README.md

 A simple shell script to move a repository within another one while keeping all its history of commits.
-Using the post by [Benjamin Peirce](http://bpeirce.me/moving-one-git-repository-into-another.html).
+Based on the post by [Benjamin Peirce](http://bpeirce.me/moving-one-git-repository-into-another.html).

 Usage:
 `./script.sh subprojectName mainRepo subprojectRepo`